gonfer/magento2-simplebanner/README.md

 # magento2-simplebanner
-Simple Banner Module for Magento 2
+Simple Banner Module for Magento 2.
+This module adds a banner in the front end.
+The user can make groups of images and configure a banner for each group.
+The banner can be added through a widget.

 # Creating Project with Composer